 London Business School is a world-leading institution with unparalleled opportunities available to its students.
 Expect to be surrounded by some of the brightest minds and immersed in an environment that embraces and celebrates diversity.
 A truly global business education for those who wish to pursue one.

 Generally speaking, GMAT scores are not essential to study at UK universities.
 However, there are always exceptions.
 In fact, if we refer to the seven schools mentioned above, LBS and SBS do require GMAT scores.
 We suggest you prepare for GMAT in advance.

 Another requirement that is more common is work experience.
 That said, candidates should at least have two to three years of professional background.

-These are just five of the many MBA options available in the UK.
+These are just seven of the many MBA options available in the UK.
 We hope that our student reviews help you to better decide what institution and which programme is best for you.